 How do upright vacuum cleaners work?

-At their core, upright vacuums function the same as any other vacuum: an electric motor (drawing current from either a wall outlet or a battery) spins a fan that drives air towards an exhaust port and creates a differential in air pressure, thereby generating suction.
+At their core, upright vacuums function like any other vacuum: an electric motor (drawing current from a wall outlet or a battery) spins a fan that drives air towards an exhaust port and creates a differential in air pressure, thereby generating suction.
 This flow of air gathers up lightweight dust and dirt, where it then passes into a dirtbag that's porous to air but thick enough to trap debris or through a complex spiraling path that effectively throws debris out of the path of the air and into a dustbin.
-Upright vacuums are characterized by having this entire system located within a self-contained unit positioned above the floorhead but beneath the vacuum handle.
-They also differ from vacuums with a simpler pure suction head by having a powerhead with a motorized beater bar/brushroll that knocks loose embedded debris so that this stream of air can collect this debris.
+Upright vacuums are characterized by having this entire system within a self-contained unit positioned above the floorhead but beneath the vacuum handle.
+They also differ from vacuums with a simpler pure suction head by having a powerhead with a motorized beater bar/brushroll that knocks loose embedded debris so that this air stream can collect it.

 What's good about upright vacuums?